whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 ## Implementing a NGS data processing pipeline.

-If you've followed the [introduction](README.md), you should now have a bunch of softare installed, including the `snakemake` pipelining software, and you will have a set of 10 fastq files named in the format `ERR[xxxxxx]_[1|2].fastq.gz`.
+If you've followed the [introduction](README.md), you should now have a bunch of software installed, including the `snakemake` pipelining software, and you will have a set of 10 fastq files named in the format `ERR[xxxxxx]_[1|2].fastq.gz`.
 And you will also have downloaded the *P.falciparum* reference sequence, `Pf3D7_v3.fa.gz` - we recommend putting this in its own folder, say `data/reference/`.